-Officials with Authority are those individuals on campus who have the authority to institute corrective measures for issues related to Title IX.
-This includes the Title IX Coordinator, Deputy Title IX Coordinators, Dean of Students, Chief of Campus Police, Director of Residence Life, Dean of Student Success, President, Provost, Chief Financial Officer/Chief Operating Officer, and the Director of Athletics, Wellness and Recreation.
+Officials With Authority are those individuals on campus who have the authority to institute corrective measures for issues related to Title IX.
+This includes the Assistant Dean of Students/ Title IX Coordinator, Deputy Title IX Coordinators, Vice President of Student Success and Engagement, Chief of Campus Police, Director of Residence Life, President, Provost, Chief Financial Officer/Chief Operating Officer, and the Director of Athletics, Wellness and Recreation.

 Who is a responsible employee (mandated reporter) at Cedar Crest?

 All College employees (faculty, staff, and student employees) are considered Responsible Employees and are mandated to report disclosures of sexual violence, including sexual harassment and sex or gender based discrimination, stalking, retaliatory harassment, and criminal behavior that they become aware of occurring on College property, at a College event, or allegedly involving a member of the College community (faculty, staff, or student).